Contact Us 1-800-596-4880

 Flex Gateway

-Flex Gateway API call: Any access request received by Anypoint Flex Gateway regardless of whether the response to the request is successful or not.
+Flex Gateway API call: Any access request received by Anypoint Flex Gateway regardless of whether the response to the request is successful

 Composer

-Composer task: Any action executed on a Composer connector, including but not limited to read, create, update, and delete.
+Composer task: Any action executed on a Composer connector, including but not limited to read, create, update, and delete

 RPA

-Robotic Process Automation (“RPA”) bot minutes: The number of minutes running process automations across all bot sessions.
+Robotic Process Automation (“RPA”) bot minutes: The number of minutes running process automations across all bot sessions

 A single bot can run multiple parallel sessions, with RPA bot minutes counting for each parallel session.
 You can configure multiple bots to run the same process, with RPA bot minutes counting for each of these separate bot sessions.
 Test runs or process runs in the test phase are also counted towards RPA bot minutes.